 Raj Chetty is a Professor of Economics at Stanford University.
 Chetty's research combines empirical evidence and economic theory to help design more effective government policies.
 His work on tax policy, unemployment insurance, and education has been widely cited in media outlets and Congressional testimony.
 His current research focuses on equality of opportunity: how can we give children from disadvantaged backgrounds better chances of succeeding?

-Chetty was awarded a MacArthur "Genius" Fellowship and the John Bates Clark medal, given by the American Economic Association to the best American economist under age 40.
-He received his Ph.D. from Harvard University in 2003 at the age of 23.
-Before coming to Stanford, Chetty was a Professor of Economics at UC-Berkeley and Bloomberg Professor of Economics at Harvard.
+Chetty is a recipient of a MacArthur "Genius" Fellowship and the John Bates Clark medal, given by the American Economic Association to the best American economist under age 40.
+He received his Ph.D. from Harvard University in 2003 at the age of 23 and was a professor at UC-Berkeley until 2009, when he returned to Harvard as one of the youngest tenured professors in Harvard's history.
+Chetty moved to the Department of Economics at Stanford in 2015.

 For further information, please see: